Skip to Content

 laser may sting or burn slightly.
 You may feel a snapping feeling against

 your skin.
 In most cases, there is little or no bleeding.
 Severely

 damaged skin is more likely to bleed.
 When the treatment is done, the area is covered

 done in a doctor's office or an

 outpatient surgery center.

-treated area.
+treated area is.
 Someone who has the full face resurfaced, for example, will

-have a longer recovery time than someone who has only a small area of skin
+take longer to recover than someone who has only a small area of skin

 swollen for at least several days.
 Cold packs and

 aspirin or ibuprofen) may help reduce swelling and pain.
 After the skin grows back, the skin will stay red for several weeks.